sclaussen/cathedral2021/README.md

 Zeenat, Caden, and I met Jon at 9:30am at the Cathedral Lakes trailhead.
 We sorted our gear, tossed on our harnesses and climbing packs, and began the hike in.
-It was a clear, picturesque, and beautiful high sierra day, that never had a cloud in the sky.
+It was a clear, picturesque, and beautiful high Sierra day, that remained cloudless for the entire day.
 It took us 2hrs 15mins to cover the 2.7 miles to get to the base of the climb, and another 30 minutes or so to get ready to climb.
-Caden had a bit of altitude sickness over the course of the day so that slowed our approach a bit.
+Caden had a bit of altitude sickness over the course of the day so we slowed our approach a bit so he could hydrate and slow his heart rate.